OxideMod/Oxide.Docs/docs/guides/owners/permissions.md

 ---

 # Introduction to Permissions
 In Oxide, permissions play a crucial role in server management, allowing server administrators to fine-tune who can do what on their server.
-While you can execute some commands regardless of your permissions (like Oxide's version check), many commands - particularly those introduced by plugins - require you to have specific permissions assigned.
+Permissions allows server owners to give players unique abilities and benefits on their servers.

+Administering permissions is easy; simply enter the desired command and you're done!
+If your server does not have a console, you can use any compatible RCON tool or remote console to send the commands to the server.
+Most Oxide-supported games also support the permission commands in the chat.

 Permissions in Oxide are managed on a per-user and per-group basis.
 This means you can assign permissions to a specific user or a group of users.
 Groups are beneficial when you want to assign the same set of permissions to many users, such as admins, mods, or VIPs.
-While managing permissions can be done directly through the server console, several plugins provide a more user-friendly interface for managing permissions.

 ## Understanding Permissions
-Each permission in Oxide is represented by a string, often in a "pluginname.command" format.
-For instance, if you have a plugin named "ExamplePlugin," and it has a command named "excmd," the permission to execute this command might be "exampleplugin.excmd".
+Each permission in Oxide is represented by a string, often in a format like "pluginname.permission".
+For instance, a permission like "epicstuff.use" would be associated with the "epicstuff" plugin.

 When a command is executed, Oxide checks if the user has the corresponding permission.
 If they do, the command is executed; if they don't, the command is rejected, and usually, a message like "You don't have permission to use this command" is shown.

+By default, the groups that are created by Oxide are: admin and default.
+These can be changed by editing those under the oxide.config.json file.
+The admin group will automatically be assigned to players that are recognized as admin (via ownerid) by the server.
+The "default" group will automatically be assigned to ALL players that connect to the server.

 There are three ways to assign permissions in Oxide: